Six things we learned from Elon Musk interview

 The BBC also receives more than £90m per year from the government to support the BBC World Service, which predominantly serves non-UK audiences.

-Reporting by Jake Horton of Reality Check and Dearbail Jordan, business reporter
+Reporting by Reality Check team, BBC Monitoring and Dearbail Jordan, business reporter